 - Next make the crust/crumble.
 In a medium bowl, whisk the dry ingredients together then add the wet ingredients until it holds together.

-- Make the cheesecake filling by beating together the cream cheese and yogurt on medium speed in a large bowl until smooth (you can use can electric hand mixer, although a stand mixer is easier).
+- Make the cheesecake filling by beating together the softened cream cheese and yogurt on medium speed in a large bowl until smooth (you can use can electric hand mixer, although a stand mixer is easier).
 Add the maple syrup, vanilla, and flours and beat to combine.
 Add the eggs one at a time, beating after each addition.
 Scrape down the sides of the bowl as needed.

 - Prepare a water bath then assemble the cheesecake.